UVM's 2019 NECHE Reaccreditation: Purpose, Process and Product

-Every ten years UVM’s regional accrediting body, the New England Association of Schools and Colleges (NEASC), requires us to answer these fundamental questions through an extensive Self-Study Report and external review process.
+Every ten years UVM’s regional accrediting body, the New England Association of Schools and Colleges (NECHE), requires us to answer these fundamental questions through an extensive Self-Study Report and external review process.
 Accreditation constitutes UVM’s authority to continue granting degrees and to receive federal funding.
 UVM was last reaccredited Spring 2009 and our next external evaluation team visit will occur on March 24-27, 2019.

-The Self-Study Report, framed around NEASC's Accreditation Standards, is at the core of the re-accreditation process There are 9 broad standards that must be addressed as well as any previously identified concerns.
+The Self-Study Report, framed around NECHE's Accreditation Standards, is at the core of the re-accreditation process There are 9 broad standards that must be addressed as well as any previously identified concerns.
 The standards are:

 - Mission and Purposes